 It’s important that posts have some regularity. create themes for certain days of the week where people expect certain things-Monday is Mammal Monday and Tuesday is Tank Tuesday (highlighting pets that call aquariums and terrariums home).
 Related to these themes, we might offer a discount or a special gift because someone brought their ferret in on a Friday because they saw a Ferret Friday post.

-Once every week or two, Vets can also post a “Did you know?” video where mention a cool fact related to an exotic animal.Team members can take turns creating these posts so people begin to recognise hospital staff while learning something interesting.
+Once every week or two, Vets can also post a “Did you know?” video where mentions a cool fact related to an exotic animal Or anything about Pet Ticks and Flea issues and how to solve them.Team members can take turns creating these posts so people begin to recognise hospital staff while learning something interesting.